 Victoria is an experienced grade school teacher from the UK, having gained her Postgraduate Certificate of Education from the University of Cambridge.
 With a bachelor’s degree in Environmental Studies and masters in Geography, her focus is on interdisciplinary, applied sciences, and sustainability.
 She is passionate about developing students’ critical-thinking skills, confidence, and independence, as well as encouraging girls in STEM fields.

 Josue has a degree in Physics from California State Polytechnic University, Pomona.
-He has been a personal tutor for the past three years, helping students of all ages better understand math and physics.
+He was also a personal tutor before joining the STEM World team, helping students of all ages better understand math and physics.
 Through one-on-one tutoring, he developed techniques that help him properly convey abstract concepts in a clear, concise manner.
 He understands that math and physics aren’t everyone’s favorite, which is why he strives to make learning fun and engaging for his students.

 Karine is currently working towards her master’s degree in Applied Mathematics at California State University, Northridge.
-She received her bachelor’s degree in Mathematics at the University of California, Riverside.
+She has a bachelor’s degree in Mathematics from UC Riverside.
 Her passion is teaching and she loves to bring new and fun ideas to the classroom.
 Karine loves keeping her students engaged in the subject matter they are learning and making sure they are comfortable enough to ask as many questions as they need.
 As a teaching associate, she taught various Math courses and labs at Cal State Northridge.
-Along with teaching, she has also been involved in mathematics research, and has co-authored in a paper published in The Journal of Computational Geometry.
+She currently teaches science to middle schoolers at a local private school in Pasadena.

 Kara has a master's degree in education from Loyola Marymount University.
 Since graduating, Kara has taught STEM subjects in multiple grade levels both inside and outside the classroom.
 She is currently the K-5 "STEM specialist" at a charter school in the Los Angeles area.
 Kara is passionate about student learning in robotics and coding, and aims to create a safe space for students to feel empowered to question, explore, create, and innovate.
 She believes that STEM is for everyone, and is committed to guiding students in their lifelong journey to learn.

 Mariya is a Director, Screenwriter and Producer.
 She has worked in Theater productions (Open Space Theater) and as a Journalist (Ren Tv, TNT, NTV) in Russia.
 Mariya directed Women In Film PSA for the charity “A New Way of Life” that won the Gold Aurora Award, 2017.
-She has two narrative films (“The Dead are Silent”, “On The Way to Lovetown”) and a feature documentary titled “22” in the festival circuit.
-She was nominated in the Best Director category for “Danny Danielle” movie at the 48 Film Project festival in 2018.
+She has two narrative films and a feature documentary in the festival circuit.
+She was also nominated in the Best Director category for “Danny Danielle” movie at the 48 Film Project festival in 2018.
 Mariya’s teaching experience includes Directing Workshop at Rough Cut Film Festival and writing mentorship at Young Storytellers program.

 Assistant Robotics Instructor